monirakhan/machinelearninghw/Supervised Learning/README.txt

 	Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 		2825-2830, 2011.
 	API design for machine learning software: experiences from the scikit-learn 		project, Buitinck et al., 2013.
 Installation:
-In order for code to run properly, you must have matplotlib, numpy, sklearn, and scipy installed.
+In order for code to run properly, you must have matplotlib, numpy, sklearn, scipy, and graphviz installed.
+The util.py folder helps to graph.
+Must be in the directory in order for code to run.

-Running the code with generate all the graphs that were provided in the analysis and produces print statements in terminal.
-All code has comments that describe what the function is testing.
+Running the code with generate all the graphs into the Graph folder that were provided in the analysis and produces print statements in terminal.

 Data citations:
    1. William H. Wolberg and O.L.
 Mangasarian: "Multisurface method of